solegalli/trainindatablog/_posts/2023-03-06-feature-scaling-in-machine-learning.md

 title: "Feature scaling in machine learning: Standardization, MinMaxScaling and more..."
 author: sole
 description: Discover why and how we scale variables in Python for machine learning.
-excerpt: FDiscover why and how we scale variables in Python for machine learning.
+excerpt: Discover why and how we scale variables in Python for machine learning.
 categories: [ Feature engineering, Python, Machine learning]
 image: assets/images/posts/scaling/cover.gif
 ---